Mide-RASP/Rat-Call-Classification-Tool/README.md

 Z | Zooms into the segment/call currently selected Ctrl + Left/Right Arrows  | Zooms into the next or previous segment/call (relative to the call currently selected) Delete | Removes the classification currently selected

+## Data:
+All the manually classified data used in this project is publically available in the following repository: [Rat-Vocalization-Data](https://github.com/Mide-RASP/Rat-Vocalization-Data)

 ## Support: